Evizzo/Ai-Experiments-Playground/FineTuningSft/README.md

 Goal is to make an AI act as he knows he is just an AI, inspired by show Mr. Robot.

-Test data is created with ChatGPT o4 mini high.
+Training data is created with ChatGPT o4 mini high.

 ## How It Works